© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Roundy Park prehistoric enclosure and cairn with cist, 560m north east of Archerton is a scheduled monument protected by Historic England under reference 1021332.
 View the official record →

-Roundy Park prehistoric enclosure and cairn with cist is a Bronze Age monument located approximately 560 metres north east of Archerton in Devon.
+Roundy Park is a prehistoric enclosure and cairn with cist located 560 metres north-east of Archerton in Devon, England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1021332.

 Roundy Park prehistoric enclosure and cairn with cist, 560m north east of Archerton is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1021332.